approx-error/preferences/README.md

 ### Scripts

+- My python startup file (pythonrc.py)
+    - Currently makes it so that python versions 3.4 - 3.12 inclusive can save python interpreter history to some non-default location
+(Read the beginning of the section using the bash setup for my file location philosophy and the very end of that same section for what's going on with python 3.4 to 3.12 and why I'm not yet using python 3.13 even though it fixes this problem)
 - A simple python script to initiate a sympy session in terminal for symbolic calculations (The bashrc in this repository file defines a handy alias for this script)
 - A simple unit converteer (The bashrc also defines a handy alias for it)